-Fantastic walking opportunities!
+Fantastic walking opportunities.

-Plenty of space to run wild and free!
+Plenty of space to run wild and free.

-Popular for fishing!
+Popular for fishing.

-Sand & shingle.
+Sand and shingle.

 There are no facilities on the beach.

 You can park in Rhosneigr (it has both pay and display and free roadside parking available) and walk onto the beach.
-When you’re on the main beach, turn right for Cymyran beaches
+When you’re on the main beach, turn right for Cymyran beaches.

 You get to Cymyran Beach (and from here to Crigyll) from the RAF Valley road too.
 From the A55 Expressway, come off at Junction 4 for Bryngwran, A5, Bodedern.
 Keep left and follow the signs for RAF Valley.
 You’ll pass a lake (on the right) and go over a railway bridge.
 You’ll notice the RAF camp’s entrance on your left.
 Directly ahead is Anglesey Airport.
 Follow the road for about half a mile (around the perimeter of the camp to the right) until you come to a junction where you need to turn left.
 Follow the road past the Cymyran Hotel.
-Carry on for a few hundred yards until the road ends, where there’s a fence at the end of the runway - you can park here for free.
+Carry on for a few hundred yards until the road ends, where there’s a fence at the end of the runway.
+You can park here for free.
 Make sure you always keep the road from the Crash Gate clear though!
 There’s also a very rough track to the right - with parking at the end of it.

 Access Cymyran ends are relatively easy - with short walks over dunes.

-Yes - welcome all year round with no restrictions.
+Dogs welcome all year round with no restrictions.

 At the far end of Cymyran beach runs the channel between Holy Island and Anglesey, also known as the inland sea.
 Whilst a fantastic fishing spot, the currents here can be very dangerous - so be careful!
 Some say the conditions here are more like a river than sea-fishing.